A reminder of the rules of Fridge Brilliance:

 Snake being there is explained by the fact that, since he's gotten older, he's embraced new things.

-Really, the variations I can think of, including this one, all boil down to the theme of lost and regained childhood.
+A lot of the variations that can be thought about this boil down to the theme of lost and regained childhood.
 For example, it doesn't need to be the "future children", but rather the adult simply goes back to play once more out of nostalgia's sake, and Sonic could just be a toy that was left somewhere else that, when rediscovered, triggers the nostalgia.

 The change from toys to trophies could also be interpreted as Master Hand moving on from his plush toys and going for action figures instead.

-At first, Sonic sweeping in to save the day at the end of Brawl made absolutely no sense to me.
-One day, I was surfing the DOJO while bored, and found this little quip that explained everything: "Heroes always arrive late."
+At first, Sonic sweeping in to save the day at the end of Brawl seems to make absolutely no sense.
+But then, a little quip in Smash Bros DOJO explained everything: "Heroes always arrive late."

-On top of the great irony of it being quite easily, the fastest character of the entire cast, he was also late to being announced, late to be in the sections you'd prefer speed over strength (scrolling stages), late to being an 'out of system character' (completely disregarding Metal Gear on the NES), late to actually saving the day, late to filling the blue animal spot, late to filling the speedster spot... the list could go on, he's just terminally late.
+On top of the great irony of it being quite easily, the fastest character of the entire cast, he was also late to being announced, late to be in the sections you'd prefer speed over strength (scrolling stages), late to actually saving the day, late to filling the blue animal spot, late to filling the speedster spot... the list could go on, he's just terminally late.

 This also fits Sonic's character.
 He's always late to the party.
 He always shows up at the last second.
 He never gets to the fight early or even on time.
 He was too late to stop Eggman from chaining up the Little Planet.
 He was too late to stop Knuckles' brainwashing.
 He was too late to save Station Square from Chaos' chaos.
 He was too late to save the moon.
 He was too late to save his friends from being tossed into robots.
 He was too late to stop the capture of the Flickies.
 He was too late to stop Eggman from enslaving Mobius, he was too late to stop Eggman from crashing the EggCarrier 3.
 He was too late to stop Iblis (not his fault), he was too late to prevent ANYTHING.
 He's always, well, too slow.

-I just realized that the point of Sonic is that he's late, but he still fixes everything at the last second.
+The point of Sonic is that he's late, but he still fixes everything at the last second.
 He's annoying in that he's always too late to stop the bad guys, but he more than makes up for it when he finally gets to it.
-I also realized that the reason he was able to save everybody was purely BECAUSE he was late!
+Furthermore, the reason he was able to save everybody was purely BECAUSE he was late!
 Sonic has used that flaw to his advantage to make up for itself.
 It's brilliant!

-I always found it a bit odd that on Luigi's Mansion, only two windows are visibly lit up from the outside, even though the entire interior of the house is well lit.
-It was only later, while looking at a picture of the entire stage, that I realized it made the front of the house look like an angry face.
+It's a bit odd that on Luigi's Mansion in Brawl, only two windows are visibly lit up from the outside, even though the entire interior of the house is well lit.
+But take a look at the whole house from the outside: The two windows make the front of the house look like an angry face.

-I hadn't realized until very recently that the first fight in the Subspace Emissary mode (Mario vs. Kirby) was the exact same match-up as the one at the end of the intro movie to the very first Super Smash Bros.! —Sane Intolerant
+The first fight in Subspace Emissary (Mario vs. Kirby) is the exact same match-up as the one at the end of the intro movie to the very first Super Smash Bros.! —Sane Intolerant

 Or maybe it's because he's 11 — 12 years old.
 His voice should be breaking.